Contingencyplana/making_friends_0/planning/fleet_of_scavengers.md

 ---
+id: fleet-of-scavengers
+kind: lore
+owners: [planning]
+status: active
+---

+# Fleet of Scavengers

 ## 1. Description
 - The **greatest scavenger fleet** the planet ever saw.
-- Comprised of patched ships, barges, hulks, and rafts —
+- Comprised of patched ships, barges, hulks, and rafts—
   built from the wreckage of an alien armada that once
   conquered the seas, then annihilated itself in battle.
 - Crews were wanderers, tinkerers, and opportunists,
   bound by the Doctor’s charisma and unyielding purpose.
 - Their holds brimmed with **alien steel, storm-forged crystals,
   and impossible machinery**, scavenged from battlefields.
-- All spoils were funneled into the Harbor of Hulks,
+- All spoils were funneled into the **Harbor of Hulks**,
   the sea-gate and marrow of the wider **Polar Fortress**,
   where ships themselves were left to rot once emptied.

 ---

-# Fleet Of Scavengers

 ## 2. Narrative Roles
 - **Doctor’s Youthful Arc:**